Human male sexuality

 Human male sexuality encompasses a wide variety of feelings and behaviors.
 Men's feelings of attraction may be caused by various physical and social traits of their potential partner.
 Men's sexual behavior can be affected by many factors, including evolved predispositions, individual personality, upbringing, and culture.
-While most men are heterosexual, significant minorities are homosexual or varying degrees of bisexual.
+While most men are heterosexual, and attracted only to women, there are minorities of homosexual men and varying degrees of bisexual men.